AdobeDocs/journey-optimizer-b2b.en/help/user/content/marketo-engage-design-studio.md

 >
 >Any asset that is currently _IN USE_ in any of the emails, email templates, or fragments **cannot** be deleted.

 References are displayed by category: _Email_, _Email template_, or _Fragment_.
-Emails in Journey Optimizer B2B Edition are embedded and and authored within journeys, so the parent journey of the email that uses the asset is displayed in references.
+Emails in Journey Optimizer B2B Edition are embedded and authored within journeys, so the parent journey of the email that uses the asset is displayed in references.

 Clicking the link directs you to the corresponding email, email template, or fragment where the asset is used.